 This response gives them control.
 They can opt for the low-effort video or the high-value call.
 If they choose the video, send it along with your calendar link at the end of that message.

-If a prospect asks, "Does your platform integrate with Salesforce?" do not respond with a long paragraphs-long technical spec sheet.
-Answer the question directly in one sentence, explain the benefit, and ask a question to return the conversational ball.
+If a prospect asks, "Does your platform integrate with Salesforce?" do not reply with a long technical spec sheet.
+Answer in one sentence, explain the benefit, and ask a question so the conversation stays two-sided.

 "Yes, we support native two-way sync with Salesforce so your outbound activity is logged automatically without manual data entry.
 Are you looking to sync contacts, activity logs, or both?"

-When a manager replies, "You should talk to our growth lead, Sarah," you must act quickly.
-Confirm the details, thank the sender, and use their name when reaching out to the referral.
+When a manager replies, "You should talk to our growth lead, Sarah," act quickly.
+Confirm the details, thank the sender, and use their name when you reach the referral.

 "Thanks for pointing me in the right direction, [Name].
 I will reach out to Sarah and mention you pointed me her way.
 Appreciate the help!"

-When reaching out to Sarah, reference the conversation immediately to establish instant trust.
+When reaching out to Sarah, reference the conversation immediately so she knows why you are writing.
 You can learn more about structuring these sequences in our LinkedIn Pitch Templates guide.

 Objections are not rejections.
 They are requests for more context or proof.
 Most objections boil down to timing, budget, or tool fatigue.
 If a prospect raises an objection, write a draft that validates their situation before presenting a soft alternative.